-"IN WITNESS WHEREOF, I hereby set my hand and seal this day of,"

-"The foregoing instrument was subscribed, sealed, published and declared by John Doe as and for his LAST WILL and TESTAMENT, in our presence and in the presence of each of us, and we, at the same time, at his request and in his presence, and in the presence of each other, hereunto subscribe our names and residence as attesting witnesses."
+, Executor of this my LAST WILL and TES- TAMENT.
+"IN WITNESS WHEREOF, I hereby set my hand and seal this day of "The foregoing instrument was subscribed, sealed, published and declared by John Doe as and for his LAST WILL and TESTAMENT, in our presence and in the presence of each of us, and we, at the same time, at his request and in his presence, and in the presence of each other, hereunto subscribe our names and residence as attesting witnesses." of of of

-To Whom Wills Should Be Made.-Wills should be made in favor of the local, union, or General Conference legal organization, using its legal name.
-Any of these conference or institutional corporations are also prepared to enter into annuity contracts with members who are desirous of safeguarding their money in the future for the cause of God.
+To Whom Wills Should Be Made.-Wills may be made in favor of the local, union, or General Conference legal organization, using the legal name.
+The trust agreement or annuity contract plan is recommended to the favorable consideration of our people.
+The General Conference (either at headquarters or through its divisions), any union conference in North America, and the British Union Conference, are authorized to write trust agreements and annuity contracts with members who are desirous of safeguarding their money in the future for the cause of God.
 A grave responsibility rests upon every individual in this regard, as is shown by the following admonition: